 Google offers indoor 360º tours on Google Maps.
 These tours are shot by Trusted Google Photographers such as myself.
-They consist of panoramic sphere’s shot every three feet, to provide a virtual tour of the business or organization.
+They consist of panoramic sphere’s shot every six feet, to provide a virtual tour of the business or organization.

 Landmark Booksellers in Google Street View

 To view Google Virtual Tours:

 - Zoom into the area of the map your interested in